Sejal060/hackathon/API_REFERENCE.md

 1. Use `/admin/webhook/hackaverse/registration` for team registration automation
 2. All webhook responses include status information
 3. Failed requests are logged for debugging

+### Security Features

+#### Nonce and Signature Verification
+All administrative endpoints implement nonce and signature verification to prevent replay attacks and ensure request integrity.

+#### Ledger Chaining
+All storage operations are recorded in a ledger with hash chaining to ensure data integrity and provide an audit trail.